ilopezfr/image-superres/README.md

 ## 3. U-Net with Perceptual Loss Function:
 The image super-resolution task is inherently an ill-posed problem as for a single low-res image, there are many high-res images that could have generated it.
 Fine details of high-res images must be inferred from visually ambiguous low-resolution inputs.
 This ambiguity becomes more extreme as the super-res factor grows.
 For large factors (x4, x8) fine details of the high-res image may have little or no evidence in its low-res version.

-Common per-pixel loss functions like MSE only compare a pair of images based on their individual pixel values.
+Common per-pixel loss functions like **MSE** only compare a pair of images based on their individual pixel values.
 This means that if two images, that are perceptually the same, but different from each other based on even one pixel, then based on per-pixel loss functions they will be very different from each other.
-Other metrics like PSNR and SSIM have been found to correlate poorly with human assessment of visual quality, as they rely only on low-level differences between pixels and operate under the assumption of additive Gaussian noise.
+Other metrics like **PSNR** and **SSIM** have been found to correlate poorly with human assessment of visual quality, as they rely only on low-level differences between pixels and operate under the assumption of additive Gaussian noise.

-To overcome this issue, instead of using per-pixel Loss function, we can use a feature reconstruction loss to allow transfer of semantic knowledge from the pretrained loss network to the super-resolution network.
+To overcome this issue, instead of using per-pixel Loss function, we can use a **feature reconstruction loss** to allow **transfer of semantic knowledge** from the pretrained loss network to the super-resolution network.

-This was proposed by Justin et al in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155)
+This was proposed by Justin et al in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155).

 <img src="img/perceptual-losses-schema.png" width="700"/>